-These pages offer definitions to help visitors to this site understand what we think we are saying.
-They are not exactly Huh?
-What'd he say?dictionary or encyclopedia definitions, although some of it will be drawn from those sources, but rather explanations of what we mean by certain words.
+These pages offer definitions to help visitors to The Zoo Fence understand what I think I am saying.
+They are not exactly dictionary or encyclopedia definitions, although some of it will be drawn from those sources, but rather explanations of what I mean by certain words.

 Here you will find words beginning with the letters J, K, and L. To jump to other pages, please click on the appropriate link above.
-If you are looking for a particular word, please click on "Words Index" or on the green circle All words below, where you will find an index of all the words defined in these pages.
+If you are looking for a particular word, please click on "Words Index" or on the green circle below, where you will find an index of all the words defined in these pages.
 For a partial list of our sources, go here.

-To return to the page you came here from, click on any back arrow Back below, or on your browser's BACK button.
+To return to the page you came here from, click on any back arrow below, or on your browser’s BACK button.

-If you are inside a frame, and would like to get out, click here or on one of the Frame Escape icons on this page.Whazza difference?
-It's all just words.
+If you are inside a frame, and would like to get out, click here or on one of the Frame Escape icons on this page.

 The titles of some books mentioned here are hyperlinked to the Internet bookstore Amazon.Com.
 If you click on them, you will be jumped to their site, where, if you wish, you may purchase the book.
 Then, to return here, please click on your browser's BACK button.
 (For more about this, please visit our bookstore page.)